 In January 1906, the city of Boulder purchased Silver Lake and Island Lake reservoirs for \$34,000 from the Silver Lake Ditch Company, through its owner, James P. Maxwell.
 The 1906 Deed for the transaction includes the sale to the city of the land surrounding the reservoirs in the Silver Lake drainage basin and "...all water rights, storage rights, water decrees, reservoir decrees, and filings, and filings for further storage of water and all other rights of every kind and nature whatsoever...owned by [Silver Lake Ditch Company]..."
-The Silver Lake Ditch Company reserved the "...right and privilege of storing such a quantity of water as may be contained..." in a defined portion of the storage space in the city's reservoirs, not to exceed one fill each year, for use by the company135.
-The city had use of the first fill of the remaining portion of the reservoir storage and the use of any refill of the entire reservoir space that occurred in any year136.
+The Silver Lake Ditch Company reserved the "...right and privilege of storing such a quantity of water as may be contained..." in a defined portion of the storage space in the city's reservoirs, not to exceed one fill each year, for use by the company 135.
+The city had use of the first fill of the remaining portion of the reservoir storage and the use of any refill of the entire reservoir space that occurred in any year 136.

 An agreement between the city and the Silver Lake Ditch Company, entered into at the same time as the deed, further defined each party's rights and obligations.
 The 1906 Agreement states that storage water delivered to the Silver Lake Ditch Company by the city was to be used for irrigation of 1,006 1/30 acres of land north of what was then Boulder's city limit.
-Within this agreement, the city and Silver Lake Ditch Company recognized the "...possibility that a considerable portion of said 1,006 1/30 acres of land will become annexed..." to the city137.
+Within this agreement, the city and Silver Lake Ditch Company recognized the "...possibility that a considerable portion of said 1,006 1/30 acres of land will become annexed..." to the city 137.
 Through the 1906 Agreement with the city, the Silver Lake Ditch Company agreed it would not enter into any additional water delivery contracts with Silver Lake Ditch water users for delivery of water from Silver Lake and Island Lake Reservoirs.
-At that time, the Silver Lake Ditch Companies known as a mutual ditch company138.
+At that time, the Silver Lake Ditch Company was a carrier ditch company, as compared to the other common corporate form for ditch companies known as a mutual ditch company 138.
 Carrier ditch companies have a contractual relationship with water users for water delivery.
 When Silver Lake Ditch Company was first formed, assets remained in company ownership and the contract water users did not have any rights of ownership in the ditch or in the company's water or water rights like shareholders in a mutual ditch company do.
-Instead, water users entered into a contract with the Silver Lake Ditch Company do.
-Instead, water users entered into a specific property.
+Instead, water users entered into a contract with the Silver Lake Ditch Company that allowed use of water owned by the company on a specific property.